abadid/cmsc424-spring2018/project4/README.md

 java queryproc/QueryProcessing
 ```

+**Assumptions**: Please note the following assumptions in regards to testing your code:
+1. The join key in the `leftRelation` will always be the primary key of the `leftRelation`.
+1. The join key in the `rightRelation` will always refer to the primary key of the `leftRelation`, i.e. it is a foreign key.
+1. There would not be any `NULL` values in the tables provided.
+1. The input tables can be assumed to have at least one tuple.

 #### Coding Restrictions:
-1. You are only allowed to **add/modify** your **own** code to the following: (i) **JoinOperators.java**: Put all your code within the SortMergeJoin method, (ii) **Relation.java**: If you think you need additional variables or helper methods in Relation.java, you may include them.
+1. You are only allowed to **add/modify** your **own** code to the following java files: (i) **JoinOperators.java**: Put all your code within the SortMergeJoin method, (ii) **Relation.java**: If you think you need additional variables or helper methods in Relation.java, you may include them.
 You may also add additional code in the constructor if required, but you are not allowed to modify the constructor input parameters.
 1. Please do not modify any existing code in any of the java files.
 1. Please remember to maintain the same order of attributes as shown in the example above when inserting a tuple in the table `ResultTable`.
 More instructions provided in JoinOperators.java.